 - Preheat the oven to 400 degrees Fahrenheit.

 - Wash and peel the sweet potato and chop into roughly 2 inch long slices (about 1/2 inch thick).

-- Toss with the breadcrumbs and add to a baking tray lined with parchment paper.
+- Create an assembly line with the eggs, flour, breadcrumbs and a baking tray lined with parchment paper.